 Anna Ruddick is a community theologian and researcher who facilitates theological reflection and learning for leaders, congregations and Christian organisations seeking to deepen and strengthen their relationships with their local community.
-She holds a Doctorate in Practical Theology and, in addition to her role as Core team member for Urban Life, is a Community Engagement Associate for Livability, a Research Fellow at Bristol Baptist College, and a trustee of the William Temple Foundation.
+She holds a Doctorate in Practical Theology and works freelance in a variety of church and charity settings including as a Core team member for Urban Life.
+She is also a Research Fellow at Bristol Baptist College, and lives in Leicester with her husband Andrew and son Noah.

 Andrew Grinnell has been involved with developing responses to poverty for over 20 years.
 After working nationally with The Salvation Army, he spent 10 years living in a low-income neighbourhood in East Leeds seeking to develop places of hospitality with local people.
 He is a facilitator for the Leeds Poverty Truth Commission that brings together people who struggle against poverty and leaders from within public, private, third and faith sectors.
 Together, they seek to address poverty within the city.
-He also supports other local teams to establish commissions across the UK.
+He is co-director of the Poverty Truth Network.
 His doctoral research addressed the political and societal implications of the practice of Christians relocating to low-income neighbourhoods in the UK.

 Current Trustees: Kathryn Fitzsimons, Anna Hembury, Stuart Murray-Williams, Cathy Ross, Jonny Smith, Ryan Wileman